Huize (HUIZ) and Its Competitors Financial Review

-Huize (NASDAQ: HUIZ) is one of 35 publicly-traded companies in the “Insurance agents, brokers, & service” industry, but how does it weigh in compared to its peers?
-We will compare Huize to similar companies based on the strength of its analyst recommendations, dividends, earnings, valuation, institutional ownership, profitability and risk.
+Huize (NASDAQ: HUIZ) is one of 35 publicly-traded companies in the “Insurance agents, brokers, & service” industry, but how does it compare to its rivals?
+We will compare Huize to related companies based on the strength of its analyst recommendations, risk, earnings, valuation, profitability, institutional ownership and dividends.

+Huize has a beta of 1.11, suggesting that its share price is 11% more volatile than the S&P 500.
+Comparatively, Huize’s rivals have a beta of 1.11, suggesting that their average share price is 11% more volatile than the S&P 500.

-This table compares Huize and its peers top-line revenue, earnings per share (EPS) and valuation.
+This table compares Huize and its rivals’ net margins, return on equity and return on assets.

 |Huize